di-teach/supinfo_5lake_course/lessons/05-model-deployment/ReadMe.md

 ---

-## Prerequisites

-- Basic knowledge of Python programming.
-- Familiarity with machine learning concepts.
-- Understanding of model deployment and monitoring.
-- Access to a Databricks workspace with MLflow capabilities.

----

 ### **Step 1: Set Up Your Databricks Workspace**

 Check that your Databricks workspace is set up (if you have not done so already during a previous exercise).